openhab/openhab-jruby/docs/testing.md

 # Testing

-`openhab-jrubyscripting` includes framework classes to allow you to write unit tests for your openHAB rules written in JRuby.
+`openhab-scripting` includes framework classes to allow you to write unit tests for your openHAB rules written in JRuby.
 It loads up a limited actual openHAB runtime environment.
 Because it is a limited environment, with no actual bindings or things, you may need to stub out those actions in your tests.
 The autoupdate manager is